-What is the cause of rheumatoid arthritis?
+What are the causes of rheumatoid arthritis?

 Can it be prevented?

-Oral care and smoking cessation are important for prevention
+Oral care and smoking cessation are important for prevention.

 If you have any concerns about yourself or your family, please feel free to contact us.